Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition: Introduction

 \section{Introduction}

-In recent years, deep learning has shown great success in recognition and classification tasks.
+Deep learning has shown great success in recognition and classification tasks in recent years.
 However, there is still a wide range of challenges when applying deep learning to the real world.
-The majority of deep neural networks and other machine learning models are trained under a static close-set scenario.
-However, the real world is more of an open-set scenario, in which it is difficult to collect samples that exhaust all classes in the real world.
-The problem of rejecting the unknown samples meanwhile accurately classifying the known classes is referred as Open Set Recognition (OSR) \citep{bendale2016towards} or Open Category Learning \citep{DBLP:journals/aim/Dietterich17}.
-It formalizes processes for training with the known classes meanwhile rejecting the unknown samples during testing.
-The OSR problem defines a more realistic scenario and has drawn significant attention in application areas such as face recognition \citep{DBLP:journals/cviu/OrtizB14}, malware classification \citep{DBLP:journals/corr/abs-1802-04365} and medical diagnoses \citep{DBLP:conf/ipmi/SchleglSWSL17}.
+Most deep neural networks and other machine learning models are trained under a static close-set scenario.
+However, the real world is more of an open-set scenario, in which it is difficult to collect samples that exhaust all classes.
+The problem of rejecting the unknown samples meanwhile accurately classifying the known classes is referred as Open Set Recognition (OSR) \cite{bendale2016towards} or Open Category Learning \cite{DBLP:journals/aim/Dietterich17}.
+The OSR problem defines a more realistic scenario and has drawn significant attention in applications such as face recognition \cite{DBLP:journals/cviu/OrtizB14}, malware classification \cite{DBLP:journals/corr/abs-1802-04365} and medical diagnoses \cite{DBLP:conf/ipmi/SchleglSWSL17}.